sentclose/sentc-docs/docs/src/guide/README.md

 ::: tab Javascript

 ::: warning
-Every function which makes a request (in javascript with a promise) will throw an error if the request or server output is not correct.
+Every function that makes a request (in JavaScript with a Promise) will throw an error if the request or server output is not correct.

-We noted when the function will also throw an error
+We have noted when the function will also throw an error.
 :::

 ::::

 ## Examples

-The following examples are just minimal code blocks.
-To see more incl. their configuration, please see the documentation for each part.
+The following examples are minimal code blocks.
+To see more, including their configurations, please refer to the documentation for each part.

 ### Register and login user

-Register a user from the client.
-It is also possible to register a user from your own backend, see User documentation for more.
+You can register a user from the client.
+It is also possible to register a user from your own backend.
+Please refer to the User documentation for more information.

 :::: tabs type:card